 On 22 February 2018, the Chair of the panel informed the DSB that the panel expected to issue its final report to the parties no earlier than the third-quarter of 2018, in accordance with the timetable adopted after consultation with the parties.
-In its communication, the Chair also informed the DSB that the report would be available to the public once it was circulated to the Members in all three official languages, and that the date of circulation depended on completion of translation.
+The Chair also informed the DSB that the report would be available to the public once it was circulated to the Members in all three official languages, and that the date of circulation depended on completion of translation.
 On 27 July 2018, the Chair of the panel informed the DSB that the panel expected to issue its final report to the parties no later than December 2018, due to the circumstances of this dispute and in accordance with the timetable adopted in consultations with the parties.
-In its communication, the Chair also indicated that the report would be available to the public once it was circulated to the Members in all three official languages, and that the date of circulation would depend on completion of translation.
+The Chair also indicated that the report would be available to the public once it was circulated to the Members in all three official languages, and that the date of circulation would depend on completion of translation.

 This dispute concerns China's provision of domestic support, in the form of market price support (MPS), for producers of each of wheat, Indica rice, Japonica rice and corn in 2012, 2013, 2014, and 2015.